terra-money/docs/docs/develop/module-specifications/spec-evidence.md

 		"infraction_time", infractionTime,
 	)

-	// We need to retrieve the stake distribution which signed the block, so we
-	// subtract ValidatorUpdateDelay from the evidence height.
+	// To retrieve the stake distribution which signed the block, subtract ValidatorUpdateDelay from the evidence height.
 	// Note, that this *can* result in a negative "distributionHeight", up to
 	// -ValidatorUpdateDelay, i.e. at the end of the
 	// pre-genesis block (none) = at the beginning of the genesis block.